 It was part of Peter's Dream that we should not stop at a single event and that we should continue with fund raising and challenging ourselves.
 The Peter Thomas Cycling Challenge is an event open to anyone who wants to raise awareness of and money for GCRF (GIST Cancer Research Fund).

 The GCRF website can by found at www.gistinfo.com.
 GCRF is a registered charity in the US (tax id # 13-4182988)

 Our aim is to stop lighting candles for those friends of ours who have lost their battles against this disease.
 We have the skills, we have capabilities, we need the resources to find a long term cure.

 In 2006, Peter had the vision to raise money for GCRF and a team of 10-15 cyclists gathered from various countries across the world.
 They cycled from Land's End to John O'Groats in the United Kingdom, a distance of about 1000 miles.
 On the 10 July 2006 Dylan and Lauren Thomas started the ride at Land's End while Peter was in the Woking hospice unable to ride.
 The riders finished the race in 10 days.
 This event says volumes about Peter, he motivated, inspired and persuaded a varied group of people and companies to participate and give support, time and money to the ride.
 He organised, planned and trained, while still undergoing treatment.
 His positive attitude, fighting spirit and courage inspired the team to complete the ride in his honour.
 Sadly Peter passed away on the 22 August.With this ride a huge amount of $85 000 was raised.

-The vision was to organise a ride every three years and in September 2009, a group of riders completed the second ride from Montreal to New York (via Maine) in 2009 and a 1000 Mile Ride in South Africa in 2012.
+The vision was to organise a ride every three years and we have now completed Three Rides, including from Montreal to New York (via Maine) in 2009 and a 1000 Mile Ride in South Africa in 2012.

 Your donation will help fund GIST Research.